Alfried Krupp von Bohlen und Halbach: Relations with National Socialism

-Krupp von Bohlen und Halbach had been a supporting member of the SS since 1931.
+Alfried had been a supporting member of the SS since 1931.
 He was a member of the National Socialist Flyers Corps, in which he ultimately held the rank of Standartenführer.
 In 1937, like his father, he was appointed military economy leader.
 He was also his father's deputy as Chairman of the Board of Trustees of the Adolf Hitler Fund of German Trade and Industry.

-Alfried Krupp was admitted to the Nazi Party on 1 December 1938 (membership number 6,989,627).
+Alfried was admitted to the Nazi Party on 1 December 1938 (membership number 6,989,627).
 The application for membership was submitted on 11 November 1938.
 He was also a member of the Armaments Council of the Reich Ministry for Armaments and War Production.
 After the start of the war, he was responsible for the dismantling of factories in the territories occupied by the Wehrmacht and their reconstruction in Germany.
-Krupp von Bohlen und Halbach was awarded the War Merit Cross II and I Class.
+Alfried was awarded the War Merit Cross II and I Class.

 In 2022 the Alfried Krupp von Bohlen und Halbach Foundation commissioned historian Eckart Conze, Professor of Modern and Recent History at Philipps-Universität Marburg, to conduct a scientific research project of Alfried Krupp's role during the Nazi era.
 As a result, a study was published in July 2023: The research project has uncovered sources that are being evaluated as part of further research in a second project phase.

 The second project phase began in 2024 and is dedicated to in-depth research based on the results and identified sources from the first project phase.
 The aim is a multi-perspective anthology, which is being compiled by eight authors and will also be published in English.
 The publication will be edited by the Society for Business History.
 A digital application is being developed to accompany the publication with the aim of making the topic as accessible and location-independent as possible and to reach young target groups in particular.